hieppham8083/UFOs/README.md

 # UFOs
-- Create a webpage using using JavaScript, HTML and CSS.
-Refer to Refer to [index.html](../main/index.html)
+- Create a webpage using JavaScript, HTML and CSS.
+Refer to [index.html](../main/index.html)

 ## Challenge
 - Edit  [app.js](../main/app.js) to add filters and write an if-else statement.